Optimize AWS User Entitlements

 Create an Optimized User Policy

-If the Optimize IAM Policy button is displayed on a User Detail Overview tab, you can download the suggested policy, upload it to your AWS Console, and associate it with this user.
+On the Connected IAM Resources tab, select the policy you want to optimize.
+Open the Details tab of the policy, select Remediation Strategies, and click Optimize this IAM Policy with a subset of only used permissions.
+You can then download the suggested policy, upload it to your AWS Console, and associate it with this user.
 This option creates a new, user-specific policy that considers all the policies with which the user is associated.

 You can also note the user’s policy associations listed in the Attached IAM Policies subtab and remove those associations in AWS.